kyberdrb/usbip_server/README.md

                 sudo aptitude install linux-tools-generic

     - **Windows**
-        1. Download the latest usbip package archive.
+        1. Download the latest usbip package archive from the [Release](https://github.com/cezanne/usbip-win/releases) page of the project.
 At the time of writing, the latest version is `0.3.6`
             - https://github.com/cezanne/usbip-win/releases/download/v0.3.6-dev/usbip-win-0.3.6-dev.zip

-            Check the latest release at https://github.com/cezanne/usbip-win/releases
         1. Extract the downloaded archive.
-        1. Move the extracted directory to `C:\Programme\`
+        1. Move the extracted directory to `C:\Programy\`
         1. Double click on `usbip_test.pfx`, which will open the guide to install the certificate.
             1. Store location: `Local Machine`.
 Next.
             1. If prompted with UAC, click Yes to continue.